-The "Tire Pressure Monitoring Telltale Light" will flash on and off for 60 seconds, and an audible chime will sound when a system fault is detected.
-The flash cycle will repeat every ten minutes, without an audible chime, until the fault condition no longer exists.

-The EVIC will display the "SERVICE TIRE PRESS.
-SYSTEM" message for 3 seconds.
-This text message is then followed by a graphic, with "--" displayed for the pressure value(s) indicating which of the Tire Pressure Monitoring Sensor(s) is not being received.
-Refer to "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
+The "Tire Pressure Monitoring Telltale Light" will flash on and off for 75 seconds, and remain on solid when a system fault is detected.
+The system fault will also sound a chime.
+The EVIC will display a "CHECK TPM SYS-TEM" message for 3 seconds.
+This text message is then followed by a graphic display, with "- -" in place of the pressure value(s) indicating which Tire Pressure Monitoring Sensor(s) is not being received.